-Caracals can reach 1 metre in length and about 18 kg in weight.
+Caracals can reach 1 meter in length and about 18 kg in weight.
 Males are always slightly heftier than their female partners.

-The caracal slots in nicely, midway up the size chart of the planet’s cats.
-It’s big enough to take care of itself and fend off would be foe, but not quite big enough to mix it with the might of the apex predators.
+The caracal takes a spot midway up on the size chart of the planet’s cats.
+It’s big enough to take care of itself and fend off a foe, but not quite big enough to mix it with the might of the apex predators.

 A caracal has ears that seem to be constantly pricked up in readiness or on alert.
 An amazing 20 muscles control these unnaturally long and pointy sound detectors, making it the mobile satellite system of the cat family.

-These super sensitive audio antennas are made even more effective by the tufts of hair which protrude from the top.
+These super-sensitive audio antennas are made even more effective by the tufts of hair that protrude from the top.
 These act as a funnel to capture and reverberate the slightest sound picked out of the air.

 Although one of the smaller members of the wild cat congregation, what caracals lack in brute force they make up for with astounding agility.

-The caracal cat can leap as high as 4 metres, frequently after silently stalking and then sprinting down its prey.
+The caracal cat can leap as high as 4 meters, frequently after silently stalking and then sprinting down its prey.

-Often seen batting birds out of the sky, straight after terrified take-off, the reactions and coordination of these medium-sized cats is unparalleled.
+Often seen batting birds out of the sky, straight after terrified take-off, the reactions and coordination of these medium-sized cats are unparalleled.

 Subscribing to the same hunting techniques as most of its feline family, it doesn’t possess the deepest stores of stamina.
-So a skilfully sly approach without detection is key for any successful hunt.
+So a skillfully sly approach without detection is key for any successful hunt.

 As is the case with all other members of the cat family, from the smallest tabby cat to the largest Siberian tiger, the caracal feeds upon a mostly meat-based diet.

-The caracal satisfies itself with a mixture of more miniature morsels – rodents, birds, rabbits – but doesn’t shy away from the odd bulkier-bodied bounty – such as gazelle or some of Africa’s smallest antelope species.
+The caracal satisfies itself with a mixture of more miniature morsels – rodents, birds, rabbits.

-Like an economical car which doesn’t need to stop regularly to fill up on gas, the caracal can go for significantly longer than its cat cousins without rehydration.
+Like an economical car that doesn’t need to stop regularly to fill up on gas, the caracal can go for significantly longer than its cat cousins without rehydration.